SonahSofern/Xenoblade-Series-Randomizer/XC2/README.md

 > **Windows: `copy /b` file1name `+` file2name `+` file3name `bf2.ard`\
 > **Mac/Linux: `cat` file1name file2name file3name `> bf2.ard`\
 > You should have the combined file now!
-4. Download the latest release of XenoLib (https://github.com/PredatorCZ/XenoLib), and extract its contents.
+4. Download the latest release of [XenoLib](https://github.com/PredatorCZ/XenoLib), and extract its contents.
 5. Drag and drop bf2.arh onto extract_arh.cmd.
 6. It should automatically start extracting.
 Many empty filename id warnings are normal, wait until it finishes extracting.
 7. It should output a zip folder and inside there should now be a folder named "bdat"; This is the folder that the randomizer program targets as the input folder.
 The output folder should be\